Configure Access Parameters for Secure Web Gateway on Azure

 The rules ensure that these ports cannot be accessed by anyone other than yourself.
 For testing and production, change access to these ports as needed.

-For a list of ports used on Web Gateway, see this Knowledge Center article: KB86010.
+For a list of ports used on Web Gateway, see Open Ports Needed for Web Gateway.

 - Generate credentials with a password or an SSH public key for the virtual machine, depending on how you want to access it.